 Ingredients

 Angel food cake mix: Be sure to get the one-step “just add water” mix.
 I always grab the Betty Crocker 16 oz box as shown above.
+You are going to ignore box instructions here and just use the dry cake mix following the easy recipe below.

 Crushed pineapple: One 20 oz can of crushed pineapple in juice (not in syrup), undrained.
-You will use the entire can, juice and all.
+You will use the entire can, pineapple juice and all.

 Just 5 minutes of prep are all it takes to make this sweet tropical cake!

-Step one: Preheat your oven to 350° F.
+Step 1: Preheat your oven to 350° F.

 Storage